SQ-WARE/Documentation/docs/index.md

     ---

-    Use your recognition to influence decisions as voting opens.
+    Use your recognition to influence platform decisions as voting becomes available.

     [vote.sqware.pro](https://vote.sqware.pro){ .md-button }